spankyed/Vishva/README.md

 Me: as if talking to me
 You: i guess
 ```
-The framework begs to be extended and can only benefit from the addition of more advanced features.
+The framework begs to be extended and can benefit from the addition of more advanced features.
 Currently, the framework provides:

 * External API Integrations, triggerable through chat bot conversation
 * Private data storage (easily manage private data for Watson Conversation without sending it to the cloud)